sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

   - Integrity.
   - Mantenebility.

-**SAFETY**: Is the propierty of a system that evaluates the risk of the ocurrence of an accident.
+**SAFETY**: Is the propierty of a system that evaluates the risk of the ocurrence of an accident or material losses.

 **FUNCTIONAL SAFETY** Is the safety of a system that correspond to the correct actions acording to the system inputs, it also includes detection of potential dangerous states, and activation of protective, corrective or mitigation measures.